 Fortunately, many annual flowers are perfectly happy to grow from seed right in the garden, a process called direct sowing.
 Seeds are considerably cheaper than bedding plants, so direct-sown annuals are a bargain.

-Hardy annual seeds can withstand freezing.
-Depending on the plant, you can sow hardy annual seeds as soon as the ground can be worked in the spring, or even in the fall for blooms the following spring.
+Hardy annuals can withstand freezing, which means that you can sow these seeds as soon as the ground can be worked in the spring, or even in the fall for blooms the following spring.
 Check the seed pack for instructions.

 Our favorite hardy annual seeds include: